ResourcesWhat is a manufacturing execution system (MES)?

 In addition, by acting as a conduit between process control systems and enterprise resource planning (ERP) systems, MES tools help decision-makers access insights that support efficient and streamlined production.

-What is the Relationship Between MES and ERP Systems?
+What is the relationship between MES and ERP systems?

 MES and ERP systems help manufacturing units automate, track, and manage production and business processes.
 While an MES focuses on generating insights about manufacturing and production processes, and maximizing production efficiency, an ERP helps automate and manage various business operational processes and manage resources such as inventory management, order processing, accounts, customer service.